jasonalshamary/hungryadmin/content/All/saltbookstatus.rst

 lengthy books that drone on and on about every little detail, that's what the documentation is for!

-So the biggest question, what is the time line for the book?
+So the biggest questions, what is the time line for the book?
 When will the book be done?
 The honest answer is I don't know.
 I enjoy working on it, but have a particular writing style which takes some time on my part to properly write, and I enjoy writing where there is a sense of purpose and a goal to